-Overall company materiality US\$65.0 million (2021: US\$54.0 million) How we determined it 1% of net assets Rationale for benchmark applied We considered the nature of the business and activities of Anglo American Capital plc (being a financing Company participating in the financing arrangements of the Anglo American group of companies) and determined that net assets is the most appropriate basis for the calculation of overall materiality.
+Overall company materiality US\$315 million (2022: US\$65 million).
+How we determined it Approximately 1% of total assets Rationale for benchmark applied We considered the nature of the business and activities of the Company (being a financing company participating in the financing arrangements of the Anglo American Group of companies) and determined that total assets is the most appropriate basis for the calculation of overall materiality.
+In the previous year we had concluded that net assets would be an appropriate benchmark but we have changed our assessment this year to what we believe is a more appropriate measure.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% (2021: 75%) of overall materiality, amounting to US\$48.7 million (2021: US\$40.5 million) for the company financial statements.
+Our performance materiality was 75% (2022: 75%) of overall materiality, amounting to US\$235 million (2022: US\$49 million) for the Company financial statements.